 One of the best bonuses of traveling and working is meeting and learning about local businesses in different cities.
 Here are some tips and reminders on where to meet fellow start-ups and small businesses while you’re traveling.
 Georgette from Croissant shares her experience in this guest post.
+Contains an affiliate link.

 Work at a Coworking Space